php-resque/resque/README.md

 #### beforeFirstFork ####

 Called once, as a worker initializes.
-Argument passed is the instance of `Resque_Worker` that was just initialized.
+Argument passed is the instance of `Worker` that was just initialized.

 #### beforeFork ####

 Called before php-resque forks to run a job.
-Argument passed contains the instance of `Resque_Job` for the job about to be run.
+Argument passed contains the instance of `Job` for the job about to be run.

 `beforeFork` is triggered in the **parent** process.
 Any changes made will be permanent for as long as the **worker** lives.